maniaplanet/documentation/maniascript/tuto/your-first-script.md

     Layers::Attach("ExampleUI", Player);
 ```

-In the example, once you have stocked your manialink into the text variable, you check if a layer (of the UI) already has the desired name for the layer.
-If not, we create it and then we specify the type of the layer and we attch it to the UI of the player.
+In the example, once you have stocked your manialink in the text variable, you check if a layer (of the UI) already has the desired name for the layer.
+If not, we create it and then we specify the type of the layer and we attach it to the UI of the player.

 > **Tip:** You can add a multilines content text variable by using the delimiter `"""` instead of `""`.
 By doing this you can write on 10 lines with the formatting and then indicate the end of the content to add in the variable.

-At the end of the round (or the map), i recommend to destroy all the layers to not have redondant information on the screen of the player.
+At the end of the round (or the map), I recommend to destroy all the layers to not have redondant information on the screen of the player.
 To destroy the layers, you must use this instruction directly in the script:

 ```c++
     Layers:DestroyAll();
 ```

-### ManiaScript into the Manialink
+### ManiaScript in the Manialink
 You can use some ManiaScript in your Manialink too and even to have access to few script elements directly in your Manialink or the ManiaScript of the Manialink.

 Please note that you can't use some of the ManiaScript functions and variable while you're in a Manialink.